 Forest Management Planning

-As a landowner, a forest management plan (sometimes referred to as a forest stewardship plan) helps you to make the most of conservation benefits, including timber, wildlife habitat, recreation, aesthetic value, and many others, by providing a working guide for you to use well into the future.
-A good Forest Management Plan is a site-specific document that describes an owner’s goals and objectives, catalogues the current conditions of the property (including species composition, soils, wildlife, water, and cultural resources), identifies threats or issues of concern and provides recommended actions to achieve long-term forest management goals.
+As a landowner, a forest management plan (sometimes referred to as a forest stewardship plan) serves as a working guide for you to use well into the future.
+A Forest Management Plan is a site-specific document that describes an owner’s goals and objectives, catalogues the current conditions of the property (including forest types, tree sizes and densities, soils, wildlife, water, and cultural resources), identifies concerns, and provides recommended actions to achieve long-term forest management goals.